tomysmile/frappe_wiki/Migrating-to-Version-13.md

 ### Whitelisting `Document` methods

 If you were accessing any document methods using one of the following constructs, the method needs to be whitelisted in the doctype class.
+Additionally, if you were calling methods in the `options` of `Button` fields, those will need to be whitelisted as well.

 ```js
 frm.call("my_method")